 What else are you passionate about (outside of work)?

-Backpacking, slow food, exploring new places, gardening, and good reads.
+Backpacking, cooking, exploring new places, and reading.

 What’s your motto / favorite quote?